Maxx Williams: 2015

-On May 7, 2015, the Baltimore Ravens signed Williams to a four-year, $4.05 million contract that includes $1.82 million guaranteed and a signing bonus of $1.20 million.
+On May 7, 2015, the Ravens signed Williams to a four-year, $4.05 million contract that includes $1.82 million guaranteed and a signing bonus of $1.20 million.

 Throughout his first training camp with the Ravens, he competed against Crockett Gilmore, Nick Boyle, Dennis Pitta, and Konrad Reuland for the vacant job as the starting tight end after Owen Daniels departed in free agency.
-He was named the Ravens' second tight end behind Crockett Gilmore to begin the regular season.
+He was named the Ravens' second tight end behind Gilmore to begin the regular season.

-He made his professional regular season debut in the Baltimore Ravens' season-opener at the Denver Broncos and made his first career reception on an 11-yard pass by Joe Flacco during their 19–13 loss.
+He made his professional regular season debut in the Ravens' season-opener at the Denver Broncos and made his first career reception on an 11-yard pass by Joe Flacco during their 19–13 loss.
 The following week, Williams made his first career start and caught one pass for eight yards in a 37–33 loss at the Oakland Raiders.
 On November 15, 2015, Williams made four receptions for 40 receiving yards and caught his first career touchdown during a 22–20 loss to the Jacksonville Jaguars.
 His first career touchdown reception came in the second quarter on a 21-yard pass by Joe Flacco.
 Williams was inactive in Week 7 and limited in Week 8 after suffering a knee and ankle injury.

 On November 30, 2015, Williams suffered a concussion in the fourth quarter of a 33–27 victory at the Cleveland Browns.
 He was unable to play the following week at the Miami Dolphins (Week 13).
 On January 3, 2016, he caught a season-high six passes for 53 yards in a 24–16 loss at the Cincinnati Bengals.
 During the game, Bengals' linebacker Vontaze Burfict blindsided Williams while he was running a route in the end zone on the opposite side of where the actual play was happening.
 Burfict was fined $50,000 and was heavily scrutinized for leading with the crown of his helmet to Williams' chin and neck.
 He finished the season with 32 receptions, 268 receiving yards and a touchdown in seven starts and 14 games.

 2016

-He competed with Crockett Gilmore, Dennis Pitta, and Nick Boyle throughout training camp for the job as the second tight end.
+He competed with Gilmore, Dennis Pitta, and Nick Boyle throughout training camp for the job as the second tight end.
 The Ravens had signed Benjamin Watson during free agency to assume the job as the starting tight end.
 During the Ravens' third preseason game, Watson suffered a torn achilles tendon.
-Head coach John Harbaugh named Williams the third tight end to begin the regular season, behind Dennis Pitta and Crockett Gilmore.
+Head coach John Harbaugh named Williams the third tight end to begin the regular season, behind Dennis Pitta and Gilmore.